 Google Chrome is no doubt the most used web browser nowadays, thanks to Android which is being used by almost 80% of all smartphone users.
 But Chrome is popular as well on Windows, Mac and Linux.
 This is only because of its strong protection against eThreats and adoption of new web standard.
 One reason for which I use Google Chrome is the built-in web page translation feature.[Read: Free Lingoes Offers 410 Dictionaries in 29 Languages Besides 40 Languages Translation] [Read: Google Chrome Task Manager For Complete Control Over Chrome Processes]

 I need to update my knowledge every now and then and because of this I spend some of my daily time reading such websites which are not in English.
 I need to get those non-English web pages translated into English and Google Chrome’s built-in translation feature does this all for me.
 This saves me some precious time by not letting me copy and past the URL into Google online translator.
 My laptop hard disk died two weeks ago and I have to buy a new one.
 On using Google Chrome after the installation of Windows 8.1, I noticed that Chrome is no more offering non-English web page translation into English though the option was enabled in Settings.
 Unfortunately, if Google Chrome does not offer you translation of web page, you cannot force it but yes! there is a little workaround to get the translation done.

 My default computer language is US English.
 If your default computer language is different, you can change word English to your language like Chinese, German, French, Spanish, Hindi, Urdu, Swedish, Finnish, etc. Google Chrome translation will be offered to your default computer language.
 In my case, it is English.

-Subscribe via eMail - Privacy Assured
+Subscribe via eMail and get all the updates instantly - Privacy Assured